cloud-native-toolkit/automation-solutions/boms/software/turbonomic/files/README.md

 1. Go to [XL Leverage](https://w3-03.ibm.com/software/xl/download/ticket.wss)
 2. Search with keyword: turbonomic
-3. Select the package **M05C4EN	IBM Turbonomic Application Resource Management On-Prem 8.4.6 for install on Kubernetes English** and download
+3. Select the package **M05C4EN	IBM Turbonomic Application Resource Management On-Prem 8.4.6 for install on Kubernetes English** and download, this file is 11gb in size, once downloaded unzip to find the license key
 4. Extract this download package to get the turbonomic license key This package contains license file for turbonomic, with a name similar to “CP4MCM_IBM_ARM_OEM_Premier_License_July_2022.lic